HealthRex/CDSS/scripts/DevWorkshop/ReadMe.PHSDataAccess.txt

 		- data access
 	- c) Go to https://redivis.com/StanfordPHS/datasets
 	- d) Select Data Access on Restricted Datasets you want access to

+		E.g., Optum databases, note they are separated into versions that include Socioeconomic Status (SES), ZIP code, Date of Death, specifically because they do not want to allow you to reconstruct records with all of that information at one time (too identifying).

+		IBM (previously Truven) MarketScan databases, including some supporting lookup databases like Redbook for pharamacy category data.
+Not as up to date as Optum and has some bad Diagnosis coding data structure based around encounters.

 	- e) Complete steps for metadata access and data access
 		- typically training
 		- encryption verification
-		- study approval: HealthRex and Diagnostics has already been approved
+		- study approval: "HealthRex and Diagnostics" has already been approved

 		Once access granted, can "Add Dataset" to "Projects" which will bring to Redivis graphical tree view to query 1% or 100% data samples
 		Not allowed to download data or results from here, but enough to query and review high level reports.